Gaddafi diehards in Sirte hold up Libyan troops

 "We will continue until we destroy everything that belongs to Gaddafi," said Etman Lelktah, who said he was in charge of the fighters at the scene.

-"We ask that a peace organisation be built instead of Gaddafi's place."
+"We ask that a peace organization be built instead of Gaddafi's place."

 (Additional reporting by Haydar Zim in Bani Walid and Yasmine Saleh in Tripoli; Writing by Barry Malone; Editing by Jon Boyle)